 Drawing on his experience as the protégé of the man who founded the IBM Executive School, as well as 17 years working alongside the Trappist monks of Mepkin Abbey and over 30 years of business experience, Turak offers the power to transform your business and your life in his book, Business Secrets of the Trappist Monks: One CEO’s Quest for Meaning and Authenticity published by Columbia Business School Publishing.
 Order now through Columbia Business School Publishing.

 A Note of Special Thanks

-I also want to thank two amazing people who contributed to this interview.
-Lana DeSimone, Consultant to Luxury Clients and Corporations, contributed her sharp strategic skills in helping me create the questions I asked in this interview and in relating my work to this interview.
+I also want to thank the two amazing people who contributed to this interview.
+Lana DeSimone, Consultant to Luxury Clients and Corporations, contributed her sharp strategic skills in creating the questions I asked in this interview and relating my work to this interview.
 And Sue Elliott, Editor-in-Chief of Law of Attraction Magazine and Executive Transformation Coach, contributed her superb inquiry and editing skills.
-I truly appreciate, and I am grateful for their contributions.
+I truly appreciate it, and I am grateful for their contributions.

 (This interview was originally published in 5 Minutes to Process Improvement Success by Bill Fox.)

 What did you find most intriguing in this interview?